Get your home holiday-ready 🎄 SEE ALL IDEAS

 Product Specs

-The blade did a great job of churning through dense snow.
-We added a layer of silicone spray to the chute, which prevented clogging and helped it eject the snow.
-However, while DeWalt claims the unit throws snow 40 feet, in our tests it didn’t approach that distance, though we do feel the distance will be adequate for most situations.
-Plus, we had to manually move the chute to change throwing angles—but adjusting chute direction proved fast and easy via well-placed electric buttons.
+Since snow can sometimes stick to steel, we added a layer of silicone spray to the chute to prevent it from clogging and help it eject snow.
+While this kept the snow moving, it certainly didn’t throw snow the 40 DeWalt claims, though we do feel its throwing distance will be adequate for most situations.
+The other thing we didn’t totally love was that we had to manually move the chute to change throwing angles, though adjusting chute direction proved fast and easy via well-placed electric buttons.

-One feature that really stood out was the easy-folding handle.
+In addition to its use of quality materials, a feature that really stood out on this unit was its easy-folding handle.
 It took mere seconds to fold the handle for easy storage or loading into a vehicle.
 This model could easily fit into a station wagon–style car without any disassembly.
 The handle snaps back into place quickly as well.

 Overall, the unit is lightweight and easy to push along.
 It’s perfect for moderate to light storms and has plenty of power and runtime to clear an average driveway with power to spare for walkways.

-Get the DeWalt electric snow blower at The Home Depot.
+Get the DeWalt electric snow blower at Amazon, Ace Hardware, or The Home Depot.

 Also Consider